mitre/train-pwsh/README.md

 - certificate_password
 - organization
 - sharepoint_admin_url
+- pwsh_path

 These fields need to be defined in the config file stored at this directory: `~/.inspec/config.json`.
 Particularly, under the `credentials` key of the json file, create a `pwsh` key with the value being another dictionary.
 This dictionary should have a key named `pwsh-options` with the value being another dictionary.
-This dictionary should contain the names of the seven fields above as well as their values.
+This dictionary should contain the names of the eight fields above as well as their values.
 Please refer to this [link](https://origin.inspec.io/docs/reference/config/) for more detailed instructions.

 On top of this, environment variables may need to be defined for some of these seven fields if they are to be used elsewhere in the profile as inputs.
 The README for the profile will specify which ones need to be stored as environment variables.